Pods vs Buds: Samsung’s Galaxy Buds take on Apple’s AirPods

 Winner: Galaxy Buds for sound quality, AirPods get points for call quality

-The Galaxy Buds did however outlast the AirPods in terms of battery life by almost two hours.
-We were able to get about five hours of continuous playback with the AirPods and almost seven with the Galaxy Buds.
+The Galaxy Buds did, however, outlast the AirPods in terms of battery life by almost 2 hours.
+We were able to get about 5 hours of continuous playback with the AirPods and almost 7 hours with the Galaxy Buds.
 But the AirPods hold more charge in the case than the Galaxy Buds, so you'll be able to get more juice out of them on the go if you don't have access to an outlet.
 The AirPods use a lightning cable to charge, while the Galaxy Buds have a USB-C port.

-But the Galaxy Buds have a charging super power up their sleeve that the AirPods don't have yet: wireless charging.
-Not only can the case be charged on a charging dock, if you have a new Galaxy S10, S10+ or S10e you can use your phone to charge them in a pinch.
+But the Galaxy Buds have a charging superpower up their sleeve that the AirPods don't have yet: wireless charging.
+Not only can the case be charged on a charging dock, if you have a new Galaxy S10, S10 Plus or S10E you can use your phone to charge them in a pinch.

 Winner: Toss up.
 The AirPods have a slightly longer range and more total battery life, but the Galaxy Buds last longer on a single charge and can charge wirelessly